microsoft/dstoolkit-ml-ops-for-databricks/README.md

 ## Section 2: Data bricks Environment creation

-> If you already provisioned the databricks environment, then you don't need to setup the environment again.

-This  demo basically creates a new Databricks workspace and cluster.
-If you would like to reuse the existing workspace and cluster, You can skip this section
+The objectives of this section are:

+- Create the required resources.
+    1. Azure Databricks
+    2. Application Insight Instance.
+    3. A log analytics workspace for the App Insight.
+    4. Azure Key Vault to store the secrets.
+    5. A Storage Account.

+- Create the .env file for the local development.

+> You don't need to create the environment again if you already had a databricks environment.
+You can directly create the .env file ( Section 4 ) with the details of your environment.

-1. Go to src/setup/config/setup_config.json, and complete the json files with the values; according to your environment
+1. Go to **src/setup/config/setup_config.json**, and complete the json files with the values; according to your environment.
+The service principal should be having the contributor access over the subscription you are using.
+Or if you choose to create the resource group manually, or reuse an existing resource group, then it should have the contributor access on the resource group itself.

+> These details would be used to connect to the Azure Subscription for the resource creation.
 ```
 {